 How Does Cross-Collateralization Affect a Bankruptcy?

 But cross-collateralization is a circumstance where debts you think are unsecured might actually end up secured.
 And in those cases, discharge of the debt isn’t an option without returning the collateral.
-Instead, you must pay the balance of the unsecured loan in order to keep the collateral.
+Instead, you must pay the balance of the unsecured loan to keep the collateral.

 In a Nutshell

-If you have loans or debt with a credit union, it is important to be mindful of the potential for cross-collateralization when you file bankruptcy.
+If you have loans or debt with a credit union, it’s important to be mindful of the potential for cross-collateralization when you file bankruptcy.
 Anticipating a discharge of debt on your unsecured loans while keeping all your property may not be an option if your credit union has a cross-collateralization clause in the contract.

 Get Your Free Consultation With an Experienced NJ Attorney